2 Strategies That Beat The S&P 500 While Quality And Value Underperformed

 Invesco's oldest and simplest remix of the S&P 500 is the Invesco S&P 500 Equal Weight ETF (RSP).
 As the name suggests, RSP allocates an equal dollar amount to each of the 500 names in the S&P 500 index, rebalancing quarterly.
 This gives RSP two obvious tilts:

-- A tilt toward mid-caps (SPY would invest 10x as much in a $500bio company as in a $50bio, RSP weights them equally), and
+- A tilt toward mid-caps (SPY would invest 10x as much in a $500 billion company as in a $50 billion, RSP weights them equally), and

 - An automatic "buy low, sell high" pick-up from mean reversions between the quarterly rebalance (as some of each quarters' advancers need to be sold to buy decliners to maintain equal weighting).